State of South Dakota

 Nays:

-So the motion having received an affirmative vote of a majority of the members present, the President declared the motion carried.
+So the motion not having received an affirmative vote of a majority of the members-elect, the President declared the motion lost.

 Which motion prevailed.